janderson1216/group_project/README.md

 * Final visuals/technology (X) - Billy

 ## Machine Learning Model
 We plan on creating multiple models in order to find a model with the highest prediction score.
 Models under consideration are a simple linear regression, logistic regression (with a binary output of "won a medal" vs. "did not win a medal"), and a decision tree/random forest model.
-Optimally, we can rank predictions of olympic peformance at the athlete level, but also grouping them by country.
+Optimally, we can rank predictions of olympic performance at the athlete level, but also grouping them by country.

-Possible Independant Variables (observations at the individual athlete level): height, weight, age, home country GDP per capita, sex (dummy variable), sport (dummy variables)
+Possible Independent Variables (observations at the individual athlete level): height, weight, age, home country GDP per capita, sex (dummy variable), sport (dummy variables)
-Possible Dependant Variables: total medals won, total gold/silver/bronze medals won, or a "placed" variable (a binary variable outlining if the athlete won any medal vs. not)
+Possible Dependent Variables: total medals won, total gold/silver/bronze medals won, or a "placed" variable (a binary variable outlining if the athlete won any medal vs. not)

 Overall accuracy of the model will be the primary success metric.
-Sensitivity likely will be a prioirity over precision.
-While we would like to be able to correctly identify all of the medallists possible (higher precision), making sure the model's predicted medallists are actually winners (higher sensitivity) is a more important consideration.
+Sensitivity likely will be a priority over precision.
+While we would like to be able to correctly identify all of the medalists possible (higher precision), making sure the model's predicted medalists are actually winners (higher sensitivity) is a more important consideration.

-There will be a lot more observations on non-medallists than medallists, so it could be beneficial to include over/under sampling for our model in order to counteract some of the sampling biases inherent in the dataset.
+There will be a lot more observations on non-medalists than medalists, so it could be beneficial to include over/under sampling for our model in order to counteract some of the sampling biases inherent in the dataset.